angband/angband/docs/command.rst

   This command lets you scroll your map around, looking at all sectors of the current dungeon level, until you press escape, at which point the map will be re-centered on the player if necessary.
 To scroll the map around, simply press any of the "direction" keys.
+With the mouse, click near the map's edge with the first mouse button to shift the view or click anywhere with the second mouse button to break out of the locate command.
 The top line will display the sector location, and the offset from your current sector.

 Look around (``l``) or Examine things (``x``)
   This command is used to look around at nearby monsters (to determine